-Only install the flow monitor in one of the positions displayed in the drawing.
+The flow monitor must only be installed in one of the positions displayed above.
 The medium must flow in the direction of the arrow (from a low to a high scale value).

 Unimpeded flow sections

 Measuring inaccuracy due to incorrect installation!